 Stop trying too hard to make your relationship work.
 Happiness in love should come effortlessly.
 Every now and then, take a step back and give your partner a chance to prove their love for you, and avoid letting them take you for granted.

-Read these 12 signs and if you’re indulging in more than a few signs, you’re truly walking on eggshells in your love life, and need to back off just a bit.
+Read these signs and if you’re indulging in more than a few signs, you’re truly walking on eggshells in your relationship, and need to back off just a bit.
 And ask yourself if you really need to be in the relationship anymore.

-#2 Manipulation.
-If your partner tries to manipulate you into watching a movie or buying something they want, well, that’s the funny kind.
-But does your partner try to manipulate you into believing you’re wrong or tries to put the blame on you all the time?
+If your partner tries to manipulate you into watching a movie or going out for dinner to their favorite place, well, that’s the funny kind.
+But does your partner try to manipulate you into believing you’re wrong or try to put the blame on you all the time?

-If you fully know your partner is manipulating you and giving you the bitter pill, and you knowingly allow them to manipulate and dominate you just so they can get what they want from the relationship, that definitely won’t help you.
+If you fully know your partner is manipulating you, gaslighting you, and giving you the bitter pill, and you knowingly allow them to manipulate and dominate you just so they can get what they want from the relationship, that definitely won’t help you.
 [Read: Gaslighting – What it is, how it works, and 22 signs you’re facing it right now]

 If you can’t stop doubting your partner no matter what they say or do, both of you are probably wrong for each other in the first place.

 If you truly know your partner loves you, you’d never feel insecure about your relationship.
-It doesn’t matter whose fault it is, but unless both of you can banish the insecurity, you’ll still be walking on eggshells for a very long time.
+It doesn’t matter whose fault it is, but unless both of you can banish the insecurity, you’ll still be walking on eggshells in your relationship for a very long time.

-#7 Your partner’s flaws.
 A relationship is all about growing together.
 Both of you need to reveal each other’s flaws so both of you can become better individuals and a much better couple.
-Do you constantly overlook your partner’s faults or try making it up for them?
+Do you constantly overlook your partner’s faults or try compensating for them?

-If you truly care about your relationship, you need to help your partner see their own flaws and grow out of it.
+If you truly care about your relationship, you need to help your partner see their own flaws and grow out of them.
 Sweeping your lover’s flaws under the carpet will only make your partner take you for granted.
 [Read: Why people take you for granted – 16 signs and firm ways to stop them]

-#8 Decision making.
 In a perfect relationship, both partners take all decisions together.
-How does decision making work in your relationship?
-If you leave all the decision making to your partner, you’ll end up feeling weak and powerless, which will only increase the insecurity in the relationship.
+How does decision-making work in your relationship?
+If you leave all the decision-making to your partner, you’ll end up feeling weak and powerless, which will only increase the insecurity in the relationship.

 When your whole world starts to revolve around your partner and your own wants take a secondary place in your mind, it may only be a matter of time before you start feeling like a slave instead of a lover.
 Voice your own opinions and treat your partner as an equal, not as a superior.
 [Read: The power of the words you use in a relationship]

-#10 You’ll do anything for love.
 Do you believe that you’ll do whatever it takes to make your relationship work or stay alive forever?
-That’s never a good approach to experience happy love.
+That’s never a good approach to experiencing happy love.